densecaviar/Cybersecurity-home-lab/docs/05-linux-hardening.md

 This provides a reliable way to audit the SSH configuration.
 The output was reviewed to identify security-relevant settings such as:

-Authentication methods
+Authentication methods,
-Root login
+Root login,
-Password authentication
+Password authentication,
-Public key authentication
+Public key authentication,
-Maximum authentication attempts
+Maximum authentication attempts,
-Protocol configuration
+and Protocol configuration.

 ## 3. Review Firewall Configuration